doubleqiao/C-log/README.md

 - 7.When using multiple workspace, overlay could solve the problme of the connection between different workspaces.
 However, it is recommended to use only one workspace.
 (Still there is one problem)

-- 8.alglib::real_1d_array needs some initial values before assignment?
+- 8. needs some initial values before assignment? use the member function setcontent to initialize the content.

 - 9.Error about Eigen: